-Let's say you're considering to invest into a duplex that will require a $30,000 down payment, generates an annual net cash flow of $3,450, and you want to calculate how many years it will take to recapture your initial cash investment.
+Let's say you're buying a rental property that will require $300,000 down, generates an annual cash flow of $28,000, and you want to calculate how many years it will take to recapture your cash investment.

 The following image is a screenshot taken from Pro RE Calculator that shows you the calculation and result from our example.

 Since Payback Ratio relies on data that's highly speculative (e.g., income and operating expenses), especially over a number of future years, it's not a measure investor's can rely upon to make an investment decision.
 Still, it can provide a benefit because it can help the investor determine which might be the better option when comparing several investment opportunities.